fedfomin/gtat_docs/README.md

-# Documentation: How a gang works ?
+# How a gang works ?
 How Payday work ? how do you obtain a color for your gang

 ## Contributing